West Virginia Coal Mining Accident Lawyers

 The Major Causes of West Virginia Coal Mining Accidents and Injuries

 Of course, coal mining is a dangerous industry.
 However, coal mine owners and operators, all too often, put coal miners in needless danger in an effort to try and increase profits.
-Greed is usually at the root of most coal mining injuries, and the top 3 common causes of coal mine accidents are:
+Greed is usually at the root of most coal mining injuries, and some common causes of coal mining accidents are:

 - Coal mine explosions